rubberduck-vba/Rubberduck/CONTRIBUTING.md

 So you want to get your hands dirty and fix that obnoxious bug in the last release?
 Well **great**, we like seeing new faces in the fray :)
 Or you just want to find something that you can contribute to to learn C#?
 Or ...
-Well whatever your motivation is, we recommend taking a look at issues that are labeled [\[up-for-grabs\]](https://github.com/rubberduck-vba/Rubberduck/issues?q=is%3Aissue+is%3Aopen+label%3Aup-for-grabs)
+Well whatever your motivation is, we recommend taking a look at issues that are labeled [\[up-for-grabs\]](https://github.com/rubberduck-vba/Rubberduck/issues?q=is%3Aissue+is%3Aopen+label%3Aup-for-grabs).

 Our Ducky has come quite the long way and is intimidatingly large for a first-time (or even long-time) contributor.
 To make it easier to find something you can do, all issues with that label are additionally labelled with a difficulty.
-That difficulty is a best-guess by the dev-team how complex or evil an issue will be.
+That difficulty level is a best-guess by the dev-team how complex or evil an issue will be.

 If you're new to C#, we recommend you start with \[difficulty-01-duckling\].
 The next step \[difficulty-02-ducky\] requires some knowledge about C#, but not so much about how Rubberduck works